This is the most common question we get at The Wire Guy Electric, so let's skip the fluff and get straight to real numbers.

 We start with a free on-site assessment.
 We look at your current panel, your wiring, and talk through what you need now and what you might need in the next few years.
 Then we give you a written quote with no surprises later.

 Installation day usually means 4 to 8 hours without power.
 We remove the old panel, install the new one, reconnect and label every circuit, and test the entire system.
-After we're done, the city sends an inspector to verify everything meets code.

 Most jobs are completed in a single day.
 You wake up with an old panel and go to bed with a new one.